Hardware Configuration

 • The automated script fails or reports errors

-• You need to perform custom modifications with specific file versions
+• You need custom modifications beyond standard configurations

-• Your Kuiper system is not functioning properly and the script is unavailable
+• Your Kuiper system isn’t functioning and the script is unavailable

-• You need to understand the boot process for development or debugging
+• You’re troubleshooting boot issues and need to understand the process

 The manual process involves the same file operations that the automated script performs, but gives you direct control over each step.

-4. Platform-Specific Operations: For Intel platforms, creates extlinux directories and writes preloader files to the dedicated bootloader partition (typically /dev/mmcblk0p3) using low-level disk operations.
+4. For Intel platforms, creates directory structures and writes bootloader files to the dedicated bootloader partition using low-level disk operations

-Understanding these steps helps when performing manual configuration or troubleshooting automated configuration failures.
+Understanding these steps helps when performing manual configuration or troubleshooting failures.

 Platform-Specific Manual Steps